lalithpraveen/avengers-game/README.md

-In this assignment let's build a **Emoji Game** by applying the concepts we have learned till now.
+In this repository  built a **Avenger Game** by applying the concepts I have learned till now.

 ### Refer to image below: